 The screenshot shows the Citrix ADC VPX (1000) interface.
-On the left, the 'Load Balancing Service' configuration page is displayed.
-A red box highlights the 'Basic Settings' section, which includes fields for Service Name (srv-1-443), Server Name (srv-1), IP Address (10.63.32.55), Server State (DOWN), Protocol (SSL), Port (443), and Comments.
+On the left, under 'Load Balancing Service', a table of basic settings is displayed.
+The table includes columns for Service Name, Server Name, IP Address, Server State, Protocol, Port, and Comments.
+The 'Service Name' row is highlighted with a red box.
 On the right, a modal window titled 'Load Balancing Monitor Binding' is open.
-It has a 'Select Monitor' field containing 'https' with an 'Add' button next to it, which is also highlighted with a red box.
-Below this are 'Binding Details' fields for 'Weight' (set to 1) and a checked 'State' checkbox.
-At the bottom of the modal are 'Bind' and 'Close' buttons.
+It contains a 'Select Monitor' input field with 'https' typed in, an 'Add' button, and a 'Bind' button.
+The 'Bind' button is highlighted with a red box.